Cold Calling For Radio Sales

 Glen Pavlovich, the founder of Pavlovich Marketing began his career in advertising and marketing in 1989 with a career in radio.
 Immediately his study of markets, messages, audience building, and the full marketing arsenal began.
 More than 30 years later, he has continued to help businesses with their advertising campaigns, websites, e-commerce, and business management, all the while learning about new marketing vehicles, trends, target audiences, and message crafting.
 He founded Pavlovich Marketing with one goal in mind:

-To help Broadcasters, Small Businesses Owners and Entrepreneurs, regardless of industry, create marketing that isn’t just advertising.
+To help Broadcasters, Small Business owners and Entrepreneurs, regardless of industry, create marketing that isn’t just advertising.
 It’s the core of their business.
 Marketing and advertising that is an investment, not an expense.

 We are very selective when we select clients with whom to work.
 We want to be certain we will help them get results, not simply spend their money.